 The Department has made an unprecedented commitment to ensuring officer safety.
 In response to a rise in deadly assaults on our nation’s law enforcement officers, the Department has dedicated funding resources, training and research to protecting those who protect our communities.
 These efforts have led to increased vigilance and training, helping to decrease officer fatalities by approximately 25 percent since 2o11.

-- Developed as part of the Attorney General’s law enforcement safety initiative, the VALOR program provides critical training and technical assistance to law enforcement on preventing violence against officers—and ensuring officer resilience and survivability following violent encounters.
-Since the program’s inception in 2010, VALOR has trained more than 6,000 law enforcement professionals.
+- Developed as part of the Attorney General’s law enforcement officer safety initiative, the VALOR program provides critical training and technical assistance to law enforcement on preventing violence against officers—and ensuring officer resilience and survivability following violent encounters.
+Since the program’s inception in 2010, VALOR has trained more than 8,800 law enforcement professionals and disseminated more than 8,000 Officer Safety toolkits.

 - In 2011, the Department initiated the national Officer Safety and Wellness (OSW) Group.
 The OSW Group brings together law enforcement leaders and criminal justice practitioners to share their broad perspectives on improving officer safety and wellness.

-The Department is supporting effective offender reentry and reinvestment programs.
+The Department is supporting effective prisoner reentry and reinvestment programs.

 - During fiscal year 2012, the Department awarded $58 million Second Chance Act grants to support reentry strategies for adults and youth.
 These grants fund a wide range of government agencies and nonprofit organizations that are leading the way in administering reentry strategies that include not only evidence-based corrections and supervision strategies, but also employment assistance, housing, mentoring, substance abuse treatment, family programming and other services designed to reduce recidivism.